 At home I skinned him and cleaned him, and put the carcass in the refrigerator for a few days, my usual practice.
 Thus began the process by which he reached from beyond the grave and exacted his revenge.

 The following weekend my wife left to spend a week in Ohio with her family leaving me to "batch it" with the dogs.
-This was not entirely an unwelcome break from our three-decades-long marital bliss (for her as well as me, I'm sure) because when I'm not being closely supervised I tend to revert to bachelor ways.
-That includes taking a nap whenever I damn well feel like one, eating whatever I like whenever I want to, right out of the pot, and generally doing things that She Who Must be Obeyed prohibits when she's around.
+This was not entirely an unwelcome break from our decades-long marital bliss (for her as well as me, I'm sure) because when I'm not being closely supervised I tend to revert to bachelor ways.
+That includes taking a nap whenever I damn well feel like one, eating whatever I like whenever I want to, right out of the pot, and generally doing things that She Who Must Be Obeyed prohibits when she's around.
 A couple of days after she'd left, I thought it would be nice to have a squirrel pot pie, so I took Mr. Squirrel's remains out of the refrigerator and set them to simmering in a pot on the stove.

 I used to think the phrase "absent-minded professor" was a joke, but that was before I found that's exactly what I am.
 Later in the evening, after playing with the dogs in the yard, I decided it was time for a nap, and zonked out on the spare bed in the basement.
 About 6:00 AM I awoke to hear a very, very faint beep-beep-beep, but I couldn't figure out what it was.
 It certainly wasn't an alarm clock; and it dawned on me it was the smoke alarm on the main floor of the house.
 The sound was faint because the stairwell door leading up was closed.